ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 ## Required licenses and permissions

-**Currently, the information barrier feature is in private preview**.
+**Currently, information barriers are in preview**.
 When these features are generally available, they'll be included in subscriptions, such as:

 - Microsoft 365 E5
 - Office 365 E5